saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 ```
 ### 👉 Using the secrets with terraform provider

-Bet you want to pass the secret to the provider too just like you did with resources, but definately it won't work, because dependencies in terraform doesnt work with providers in terraform yet.
+Bet you want to pass the secret to the provider too just like you did with resources, but definately it won't work, because dependencies in Terraform don't work with providers in Terraform yet.

 ```yaml title="provider.tf"
 data "aws_ssm_parameter" "staging_github_token" {